 What’s wrong with the Treaty Principles Bill, and who opposes it?

-The Treaty Principles Bill is a blatant attack on indigenous rights that would undermine Te Tiriti o Waitangi and remove its legal power as currently recognised.
+The Treaty Principles Bill is a blatant attack on indigenous rights.
+It would undermine Te Tiriti o Waitangi and remove its legal power as currently recognised.

-The Bill knowingly misinterprets the articles of Te Tiriti o Waitangi and will cause untold conflict if it progresses and set back our journey of reconciliation as a nation by decades.
+The Bill knowingly misinterprets the articles of Te Tiriti o Waitangi.
+If it progresses, it will cause untold conflict and set back our journey of reconciliation as a nation by decades.

-The Bill is based on bad faith and dishonest arguments, and even though Te Tiriti was an agreement between Māori and the Crown, Māori were not properly consulted.
+The Bill is based on bad faith and dishonest arguments.
+Even though Te Tiriti was an agreement between Māori and the Crown, Māori were not properly consulted.

-The Waitangi Tribunal said in a 145-page report that if the bill were to be enacted, it would be the “worst, most comprehensive breach of the Treaty/te Tiriti in modern times” and even said that the bill could mean the end of the Treaty itself if it was not repealed.
+The Waitangi Tribunal said in a 145-page report that if the bill were to be enacted, it would be the “worst, most comprehensive breach of the Treaty/te Tiriti in modern times”.
+It even said that the bill could mean the end of the Treaty itself if it was not repealed.

 “Underlying the significant change across all statutory regimes that affect Māori, the Bill would end the Treaty/te Tiriti partnership and any formal relationship between the Crown and Māori.